gtsanyal/dice-stack-GUI/README.md

 example input:
-python main.py "test_out_spins.dat"
+python main.py

 Spin Only and X Only data displays not implemented.
-Can use buttons but "Read File" will crash if clicked while Spin Only or X Only is selected.
+Can use buttons but "Read .dat File" will crash if clicked while Spin Only or X Only is selected.

-Consider deleting.
+Only .dat files may be processed.